renoki-games/python-game-terrain/README.md

 $ pip install -r requirements.txt
 ```

-To run the server in production, run:
+To run the server in production:

 ```bash
 $ uvicorn server:app
 ```

-To run the server in development, run:
+To run the server in development:

 ```bash
 $ uvicorn server:app --reload